Elinor Fettiplace: Life

 Fettiplace's husband died in 1615 and it appears she left Appleton Manor, giving advice to her daughter-in-law, Margaret, on how best to run it.
-After Fettiplace's father died in 1616, he left £500 in his will for her.
+When Fettiplace's father died in 1616, he left £500 in his will for her.
 He was buried in St Kenelm's Church, Sapperton.
 His ornate tomb shows his son kneeling next to him, and his three daughters, including Fettiplace, kneeling at the front.
 It is her only known likeness.

 Fettiplace returned to within her own family's orbit at Sapperton, and married a man from Gloucester, Edward Rogers, who died in 1623.
-He was also buried in Sapperton's church.
+He was also buried at Sapperton church.
 Details of her death are unclear, but it was in or after 1647.
+There is no record of Fettiplace's death, and the last record of her is when she gave her receipt book to her niece; she dated the dedication 1647.

 Personality

 According to Spurling, the little that is known about Fettiplace's character suggests she was forceful, with a "firm view of her own importance".
-After her husband died, she continued to use the title of "Ladyship", although not entitled to; she continued the practice even after she married a commoner and he had died.
+After her husband died, she continued to use the title of "Ladyship", although not entitled to; she continued the practice even after she married a commoner, Edward Rogers, and he had died.
 His memorial stone in St Kenelm's Church outlines his status from the view of her importance and ancestry.

-Spurling concludes Fettiplace was an "efficient and practised manager" in the way she ran her household and, when her husband was absent, the family estate, was interested in modern cookery, and had a "cautious and considerate approach" to dispensing the medicines she prepared.
+Spurling concludes Fettiplace was an "efficient and practised manager" in the way she ran her household and, when her husband was absent, the family estate.
+She was interested in modern cookery and had a "cautious and considerate approach" to dispensing the medicines she prepared.

 Receipt Book

 Ladies of the Elizabethan age would often keep manuscript books with details of "receipts" for dishes, meals, medical remedies and tips for running the household.
-Fettiplace's Receipt Book—bound in leather and written on good quality paper—was signed by Fettiplace and dated 1604.
-Her manuscript is one of the few such works to survive from that time.
+Fettiplace's Receipt Book was bound in leather, written on good quality paper and with a fleur-de-lis of the Poole family crest stamped in gold on the cover; the work was signed by Fettiplace and dated 1604.
+Most of the work was written by the scribe Anthony Bridges, with the final part by a third party, possibly Bridges's assistant.
+Fettiplace's manuscript is one of the few such works to survive from that time.
 The food writer C. Anne Wilson considers it likely that the recipes were collected over several years: the social historian Janet Theophano suggests Fettiplace began writing it under her mother's direction.